 WHAT CAN I DO?

-World Vision requires an estimated USD 5 million to support its six-month humanitarian response plan from September 2017 to February 2018.
+World Vision requires an estimated USD 15 million to implement an expanded nine-month humanitarian response plan from March 2018 to December 2018.

-Three months after launching our ground response, our team has reached more than 135,000 people with food rations, shelter, and dedicated programming for women and children.
+Six months after launching our ground response, our team has reached more than 150,000 people with food rations, shelter, and dedicated programming for women and children.
 You can help by keeping those affected in your prayers and donating through one of the below World Vision offices raising funds for this emergency.